MKInstrument ClassMKInstruments are the agents through

 that requires you to create and add

-s from your application.
+MKNoteReceivers from your application.
 Each

-that you add corresponds to a
+MKNoteReceiver that you add corresponds to a

-that will be represented in the
+MKPart that will be represented in the

 scorefile that's written.
 Typically, you name the

-s that you create; these names
+MKNoteReceivers that you create; these names

 are used to identify the corresponding

--representations in the scorefile:
+MKPart-representations in the scorefile:

-SubclassWhile there are no strict rules governing realization,
+MKInstrument SubclassWhile there are no strict rules governing realization,

-design should follow
+intelligent MKInstrument design should follow

 these guidelines:

-An MKInstrument
+An MKInstrument should realize

-s as it receives them.
+MKNotes as it receives them.
 It's possible to

-design an MKInstrument
+design an MKInstrument that, for instance,

-s to be realized later,
+reschedules its MKNotes to be realized later,

 but for the sake of generality, an MKInstrument

-should act immediately upon the MKNote
+should act immediately upon the MKNotes it

 receives.

-If an MKInstrument
+If an MKInstrument needs to

-alter or store a MKNote
+alter or store a MKNote, it should create a

-copy of the MKNote
+copy of the MKNote and act upon the

 copy.

-shouldn't be a
+An MKInstrument shouldn't be a

-s.
+source of MKNotes.
 The task of generating new

-s belongs to a
+MKNotes belongs to a

-or to your application.
+MKPerformer or to your application.
 The role

-is to respond, not to
+of an MKInstrument is to respond, not to

 conceive.
 This doesn't mean that an

-can't create
+MKInstrument can't create

-s, but it should only do so in response
+MKNotes, but it should only do so in response

-to receiving a MKNote
+to receiving a MKNote.

 Along with these guidelines, keep in mind that an

-should, if possible, create and
+MKInstrument should, if possible, create and

-add to itself some number of MKNoteReceiver
+add to itself some number of MKNoteReceivers,

 usually in its init method.